Instance Scan 101

 You can scan your instance as often as you want; as detailed as you want and run it on your leisure

 It’s an external system that is run by SN.
 It connects to your instance and runs certain checks.
-And at the end you get a report from the SN company with all the goods and bads of your instance.
+And at the end you get a report in PDF / Excel format from the SN company with all the goods and bads of your instance.
 Health Scan requires to have somebody from SN executing the scan

 IMMIDIATE FEEDBACK